ChanJin0801/SimpleWeatherApp-ReactNative/README.md

-# simpleWeatherApp-ReactNative
+# SimpleWeatherApp-ReactNative

 This react native app is simple weather app.
-It shows the weather image for current location.
+It shows the expo weather image for current location.